 The other thing that’s helped me immensely is to schedule my posts using Meta Business Suite.

 9. Be recognisable

 I’ve read a lot of articles which talk about deciding on your Instagram look.
 What it boils down to is making sure your brand is recognisable.
 So, if you’re creating images (I do) to post, use your brand colours, fonts, and your logo.
 If you’re going to use a lot of photography, say if you’re a product-based business, think about the composition and background for your photos.
 Look at them in isolation and ask yourself if they would be recognisable as yours if they weren’t on your Instagram page.

 10. Use great images

-Instagram is very image driven.
+I think Instagram is still very image-driven.
 Shaky, blurry photos won’t cut it on this network!
 If you are going to take photos with your phone, make sure they are good enough quality to be shared on your Instagram account.
-The big thing I’ve learned here is close-ups work really well.
+The big thing I’ve learned here is that close-ups work really well.
 So, get in close and make sure the photo is clear.

 If you’re creating images, use a good tool (I like Canva) to help you create something that’s the right size and uses great photos.
 Canva also lets you use photos that you’ve taken.
 In fact, the blog image at the top of this page was created with Canva.